Timera-Tech/walters-timera-a2-project./README.md

 # walters-timera-a2-project.
-This is my code for my interactive drawing called "Be an Artist"!!!!
+This is my code for my interactive drawing called "Random Circles"!!!!